 The Talent Award recognizes outstanding achievement by a current SSHRC doctoral or postdoctoral scholarship or fellowship holder.

 The Insight Award recognizes outstanding achievement arising from a research project funded partially or completely by SSHRC.
-It is given to an individual or team whose project has resulted in significant contribution to knowledge and understanding about people, societies and the world.
+It is given to an individual or team whose project has significantly contributed to knowledge and understanding about people, societies and the world.